-A new variant of Mimail worm - Mimail.M was found on 3rd of
+A new variant of Mimail worm - Mimail.M was found on 3rd of December, 2003.

-promises pictures in a ZIP file which contains the worm instead.
+The worm sends messages with seemingly personal content that promises pictures in a ZIP file which contains the worm instead.

 Mimail.M also performs Distributed Denial-of-Service attacks against certain websites.

-Manual disinfection of an Mimail.M infected computer consists of
+Manual disinfection of an Mimail.M infected computer consists of the following steps:

 1, Remove the registry value

 3, Delete '%WinDir%\netmon.exe' (where %WinDir% is the Windows Directory, typically c:\windows\ or c:\winnt).